 Despite the obvious benefits in the production of genuinely renewable, green energies, the practice of directing food crops to anaerobic digesters is controversial.
 One of the primary criticisms is that the cultivation of energy crops is a waste of prime agricultural land that ought to be used to produce food.
 Secondly, there is a concern that the UK will follow in the footsteps of Germany, where a boom in the biogas industry in recent years is changing the economics of agriculture, with 800,000 hectares of land put aside for AD maize (more than four times the area of maize in the UK).
 This has resulted in, among other things, a so-called 'land grab', as investors and farmers rush to lease land for maize cultivation.
-In the period between 2008 and 2012, rents in Germany rose from €250 to €600 per hectare, per year.17
+In the period between 2008 and 2012, rents in Germany rose from €250 to €600 per hectare, per year.

-Concern is already being expressed that a similar situation is developing in the UK.18 Not only does an increased demand for land push up rents, but the lucrative contracts being offered for AD maize are encouraging farmers to cultivate energy crops, rather than food for either human or animal consumption.
-With rents rising (up to £400 an acre for land that can grow vegetables or potatoes), livestock farmers are struggling to turn a profit on their land, putting increasing pressure on many farmers.19 In light of the current crisis in the UK dairy industry, soaring costs and competition for land will only increase the burden on struggling dairy businesses.
+Concern is already being expressed that a similar situation is developing in the UK.
+Not only does an increased demand for land push up rents, but the lucrative contracts being offered for AD maize are encouraging farmers to cultivate energy crops, rather than food for either human or animal consumption.
+With rents rising (up to £400 an acre for land that can grow vegetables or potatoes), livestock farmers are struggling to turn a profit on their land, putting increasing pressure on many farmers.
+In light of the current crisis in the UK dairy industry, soaring costs and competition for land will only increase the burden on struggling dairy businesses.

 A number of government initiatives and funding opportunities mean that the biogas industry (and, as result, the production of AD energy crops) is heavily subsidised.
 Subsidies include the Feed-in Tariff (FIT), whereby energy companies will pay individuals for the electricity they produce, including electricity that they use themselves, and the Renewable Heat Incentive (RHI).
-On the basis that around 1,160,000 tonnes of maize are currently The Soil Association is calling on the Government to save up to £50 million per year by stopping all the subsidies available for AD digesters fuelled in whole or partly by maize, and to increase the support for biogas from waste. grown in England for use in AD plants (on 29,000 hectares), the combined FIT and RHI subsidies are likely to be costing British energy consumers somewhere between £31 and £77 per tonne of maize, or a total of £36 - 50 million per year.
+On the basis that around 1,160,000 tonnes of maize are currently grown in England for use in AD plants (on 29,000 hectares), the combined FIT and RHI subsidies are likely to be costing British energy consumers somewhere between £31 and £77 per tonne of maize, or a total of £36 - 50 million per year.

-In addition, under the Basic Payment Scheme, a farm subsidy under the Common Agricultural Policy (CAP), which replaces the Single Payment Scheme from 2015, the total amount that will be paid to all farmers growing maize (on 183,000 hectares) amounts to almost £33 million each year.20 These Basic Payments, when combined with the subsidies paid for the production of biogas, mean that the maize (and other arable crops) grown to feed AD plants is effectively subsidised by the public twice, first on the farm, then in the AD unit.
+In addition, under the Basic Payment Scheme, a farm subsidy under the Common Agricultural Policy (CAP), which replaces the Single Payment Scheme from 2015, the total amount that will be paid to all farmers growing maize (on 183,000 hectares) amounts to almost £33 million each year.
+These Basic Payments, when combined with the subsidies paid for the production of biogas, mean that the maize (and other arable crops) grown to feed AD plants is effectively subsidised by the public twice, first on the farm, then in the AD unit.
 Both the National Farmers Union and the government have been determined to stop other cases of possible 'double-funding' of farm operations from public funds.
 For example, farmers cannot claim Basic Payment Scheme payments for land used for solar energy, but so far, maize grown for AD has been exempt from such scrutiny.